echronos/echronos/components/timer/docs.md

 ### `timers/timer/reload`

 This configuration item specifies the timer's reload value.
-The reload value is used to initialise the timer each time it is enabled.
+The reload value is used to initialize the timer each time it is enabled.
 The value is specified as a relative number of ticks.
 The value must be presentable as a [<span class="api">TicksRelative</span>] type.
 This is an optional configuration item that defaults to zero.